-When your home sale officially closes, do you need to move out right away?
-Maybe.
+When your home sale officially closes, you may need to move out right away.

 How long you have to move after closing depends on the terms you negotiated with the buyer of your home.
 Technically, possession of the home passes to the new owners at closing or after the mortgage lender pays out the funds to the buyer.
 However, sellers (or their real estate agents) can negotiate additional time to stay in their home after the closing.